CSublow/milestone-project-one/README.md

 1. Boootstrap depends on jQuery for its Javascript components, including the collapsed hamburger navigation icon.
 2. jQuery is used to implement the Jssor slider on index.html.
 3. jQuery is used to change the text of the show/hide history text button on index.html to reflect the text's current hidden or visible state.
-4. The image slider on photo-gallery.html depends on jQuery for the slideshow functionality.
+4. The image slider on photo-gallery.html depends on jQuery for slideshow functionality.

 ### [Font Awesome 5.3.1](https://fontawesome.com/)
 The project uses Font Awesome to generate the social media icons found in the header element of each page.